 Kano: Leader of Kwankwasiyya Movement Dumps NNPP, Announces Next Move

-• Kwankwasiyya Movement leader in the Gobirawa Ward in Dala LGA of Kano, Alhaji Amadu Danfulani, has dumped the NNPP
+• Kwankwasiyya Movement leader in Gobirawa Ward in the Dala LGA, Alhaji Amadu Danfulani, has dumped the NNPP

-• The former NNPP chieftain also announced his defection to the APC in the northwest state on Tuesday, September 30
+• The former chieftain of the party also announced his defection to the APC in the northwest state on September 30, 2025

-• Danfulani, while speaking on his defection, said that he and his supporters were disappointed in the leadership of Rabiu Kwankwaso and the NNPP government in the state
+• Danfulani said that he and others were disappointed in the leadership of Rabiu Kwankwaso and the NNPP in Kano state

-Alhaji Amadu Danfulani, the leader of the Kwankwasiyya Movement at Gobirawa Ward in Dala local government area of Kano, has announced his resignation from the New Nigeria People's Party (NNPP) and joined the All Progressives Congress (APC).
+Alhaji Amadu Danfulani, the leader of the Kwankwasiyya Movement in the Gobirawa Ward of the Dala local government area in Kano, has announced his resignation from the New Nigeria People's Party (NNPP).

-Speaking on his defection, Danfulani said he was disappointed with the Kwankwasiyya Political Movement and its national leader, Rabiu Kwankwaso, who was the 2023 presidential candidate of the NNPP.
+Speaking on his defection to the All Progressives Congress (APC), he said that he was disappointed with the political movement and its national leader, Rabiu Kwankwaso, who was the NNPP's 2023 presidential candidate.

 Alhaji Amadu Danfulani, a leader of the Kwankwasiyya Movement in Gobirawa Ward, Dala LGA of Kano, has dumped the NNPP for the APC.

-Kwankwasiyya leader in Gobirawa Ward, Dala LGA of Kano, dumps NNPP for the APC / Photo Credit: @officialABAT
+Alhaji Amadu Danfulani, the Kwankwasiyya leader in Gobirawa Ward, Dala LGA, Kano State, dumps the NNPP for the APC.
+Photo credit: @officialABAT

 Source: Twitter

-According to The Nation, the NNPP chieftain explained that he and thousands of his supporters were not happy with what he referred to as the anti-people's policies and programmes of the NNPP government in Kano.
+According to The Nation, the NNPP chieftain explained that he and thousands of his supporters were not happy with what he referred to as the anti-people policies and programmes of the party in Kano.

 Read also